itu-algorithms/itu.algs4/README.md

 If you changed the repository, you need to reinstall.
 For that purpose, you need to increase the version number in `setup.py`.

-# Installing the algs4 package on a Windows machine
+## Installing this algs4 package on a Windows machine

 To install the algs4 package go to https://github.itu.dk/algorithms/AlgorithmsInPython (you might have to login to your ITU github - use the same username and password as you use for learnit).